 New Jersey Beach Towns

-We love heading “down the shore” once the weather gets warmer, but it’s also the beach town’s personalities that create a memorable trip and experience.
-From attraction-packed waterfront destinations to charming seaside towns, try one of these beloved beach towns along the New Jersey shore.
+We all love heading “down the shore” once the weather gets warmer, but it’s the beach towns’ personalities that make for the most memorable trip.
+From attraction-packed waterfront destinations to charming seaside towns, these beloved beach locales along the New Jersey shore are sure to become your favorites.

 Avalon & Stone Harbor

 Sometimes, two is better than one.
-These two neighboring towns share the Seven Mile Beach, and both of these lovely destinations offer a charming, small-town feel.
-Go shopping in Stone Harbor’s 96th Street Shopping District, or check out Avalon’s unique retail corridor, located along Dune Drive.
+These two neighboring towns, which share the Seven Mile Beach, are lovely destinations offering visitors two beautiful beachy oases with a small-town feel.
+Go shopping in Stone Harbor's 96th Street Shopping District, or check out Avalon's unique retail corridor, located along Dune Drive.
 For the active types, choose from an array of activities, such as boating, sailing, fishing, surfing, tennis and beach volleyball.
-Beach badge daily fee required.
+Beach badge daily fee required for ages 12 and older.

-For a wholesome destination with small-town charm, Belmar delivers.
-Find unique shops and cafes in the downtown area; enjoy fishing on the Belmar Marina or along the 1.3-mile stretch of white sand beaches.
+For a family-friendly shore destination that prides itself on offering a clean beach environment, Belmar delivers.
+Find a fantastic collection of unique shops and cafes in the downtown area, enjoy fishing at the Belmar Manutti Marina or relax along the beautiful stretch of white-sand beach.
 The waterfront is cleaned and groomed daily, and smoking is prohibited on the beach and boardwalk.
-Beach badge daily fee required.
+Beach badge daily fee required for ages 14 and older.

-This town at the southernmost tip of New Jersey, is filled with yesteryear charm and offers an impressive selection of activities.
-Take in views of the colorfully painted Victorian homes, stroll the brick-lined Washington Street Mall to browse specialty shops and boutiques, make a reservation at one of the many exemplary restaurants, watch a theatrical production and stay at a historic bed-and-breakfast.
-Beach badge daily fee required.
-(Children 11 years old and younger are free.)
+This town—at the southernmost tip of New Jersey—is a charming beach-lovers’ paradise filled with an impressive selection of activities.
+Take in views of the colorfully painted Victorian-style homes, stroll the brick-lined Washington Street Mall to browse specialty shops and boutiques, make a reservation at one of the many exemplary restaurants, watch a theatrical production and stay at a historic bed-and-breakfast.
+Beach badge daily fee required for ages 12 and older.

 Long Beach Island (LBI)

-For numerous beach towns packed into one destination, head to Long Beach Island, often called LBI.
-This 18-mile barrier island comes to life during the summer months, and it is home to a number of towns and communities, each offering their own flavor and experience.
-Beach badge daily fee required.
+For numerous beach towns packed into one destination, head to Long Beach Island, commonly referred to as LBI.
+This 18-mile barrier island comes to life during the summer months, and it is home to a number of interesting towns and communities, each offering a stunning collection of unique shopping, dining experiences and events.
+Beach badge daily fees vary by municipality—details can be found here.

-For an upscale experience, Long Branch is enjoying a resurgence of lively restaurants, nightlife and renovated beach areas.
-Looking for luxurious restaurants, bars and shops?
-You won’t want to miss Pier Village, the waterfront shopping and entertainment district.
-Walk along the new boardwalk for some sightseeing and people watching, or head over to the 38-acre Seven Presidents Oceanfront Park for swimming, picnicking and reclining along the shoreline.
-Beach badge daily fee required (ages 14-61); FREE children 13 and under, seniors ages 62 and older with I.D.
+Long Branch is enjoying a resurgence of lively, upscale restaurants, nightlife and renovated beach areas.
+Visit Pier Village, the waterfront shopping and entertainment district, for an impressive lineup of luxurious restaurants and stores.
+Walk along the revitalized boardwalk for some sightseeing and people watching, or head over to the 38-acre Seven Presidents Oceanfront Park for swimming, relaxing and alfresco snacking under the spacious tent.
+Beach badge daily fee required for ages 14 and older.

-Less of a beach town and more of a serene beachfront getaway, the Sandy Hook Unit of Gateway National Recreation Area is a barrier peninsula offering a seven-mile stretch of ocean and bay beaches, inviting visitors to swim, relax and enjoy some sunshine.
-There are a number of things to do in Sandy Hook, from surf fishing to hiking along Old Dune Trail to biking along the 5-mile multi-use pathway to relaxing on the Sandy Hook beach.
-Take in beautiful views at the North Beach Observation Deck or the Sandy Hook Lighthouse.
+Less of a beach town and more of a serene beachfront getaway, the Sandy Hook Unit of Gateway National Recreation Area is a barrier peninsula offering miles of ocean and bay beaches, inviting visitors to swim, relax and enjoy some sunshine.
+There are a number of things to do in Sandy Hook, including surf fishing, rollerblading and biking along the multi-use pathway, and of course relaxing on the beach.
 This is a FREE beach with a paid parking lot.